skypto/content-md/tools/01-commandline.md

 > There's no similar command in Windows, but you can use `echo`.
 > For example: `echo Hello World! > test.txt` will create a test.txt file with "Hello World!" as content.
 * rmdir (Remove Directory): Will remove the directory
 > Be careful while using this command.
-The terminal does **not** ask for confirmation, not does it place it in the Recycle Bin.
+The terminal does **not** ask for confirmation, nor does it place it in the Recycle Bin.
 Once deleted it's gone forever.
 > You'll get an error if the directory is not empty.
 In that case use: `rmdir -rf`
 * rm (remove): remove files
 > The same warning applies here as for rmdir.
 To be safe, always use rm with the -i flag.
 This will prompt you for confimation before deleting the file.